erievs/mangotube/README.md

 invidious is having some issues on all instances please wait for a fix

+https://inv.nadeko.net - this instance works (I am working on setting to be the default soon)

 # Credits

 poplol - created the logo